 Instructions

 - Preheat the oven to 250 degrees.
-Prepare two half sheet pans or one full sized rimmed baking sheet pan with nonstick cooking spray.
-You can also use a large roaster pan.Pour puff corn onto the prepared pans.
+Prepare pans with nonstick cooking spray.
+You can use two 9 x 13 pans, two half sheet pans, one full sized (18"x26") rimmed baking sheet pan, or one roasting pan.Pour puff corn onto the prepared pans.

 - In a heavy, large saucepan over medium heat, melt butter, sugar, and honey together.
 Bring to a boil.
 Cook and stir for five minutes.